bpfman/bpfman-operator/README.md

 * `uprobeProgram`
 * `xdpProgram`

+## BpfApplication CRD

+The `BpfApplication` CRD is designed for managing eBPF programs at an application level within a Kubernetes cluster.
+This CRD allows Kubernetes users to define which eBPF programs are essential for an application's operations and specify how these programs should be deployed across the cluster.

 ## BpfProgram CRD

 The `BpfProgram` CRD is used internally by the `bpfman-deployment` to keep track of per-node `bpfman` state,